Amohamed24/java-zoo-animal-simulator/README.md

 🦁 Zoo Animal Simulator

-A small Java console app where you can view animals, add new animals, and make them produce sounds.

-📌 Features
+A simple console-based zoo manager built in Java using Object-Oriented Programming principles.

+🧠 What It Does

-View all animals in the zoo
+View all animals currently in the zoo

 Add new animals (name, species, age, sound)

-Make an animal “speak”
+Hear an animal make its sound

-Simple OOP design using Animal, Zoo, and Main classes

-🧱 How It Works
+Validates age input to prevent invalid entries

+🚀 Features

-Animal → stores name, species, age, and sound
+Animal class models real-world animals with name, species, age, and sound

-Zoo → manages a list of animals and user interactions

-Main → menu loop (see animals, add animals, hear sounds)
+Zoo class stores animals in an ArrayList<Animal>

+Smooth console interaction using Scanner

+Clean OOP structure with separate classes and responsibilities

+📦 Technologies Used

+Java (JDK 17+ recommended)

+Standard Java libraries (ArrayList, Scanner)

+🧪 How to Run

+Copy all files into your Java project or IDE (IntelliJ recommended)

+Run Main.java

+Use options 1–3 to interact with the zoo

+Type q to quit the simulator

+📚 What I Learned

+How to design classes with constructors and private fields

+Using ArrayList to manage dynamic collections

+Implementing toString() for clean object printing

+Handling user input with validation

+Separating logic across multiple classes (Animal, Zoo, Main)

+📅 Completed as part of my Level 2 Java OOP project ladder